datacamp/courses-introduction-to-r/chapter3.md

     col_titles))
 worldwide_vector <- rowSums(star_wars_matrix)

-# Bind the new variable total.per.movie as a column to star.wars
+# Bind the new variable worldwide_vector as a column to star_wars_matrix
 all_wars_matrix <-
 # Show me the
 all_wars_matrix